bztsrc/raspi3-tutorial/02_multicorec/README.md

 Main
 ----

-Finaly, our first C code.
+Finally, our first C code.
 Just an empty loop, but still! :-)